Super-sensing: 100-Fold enhancement in THz time-domain spectroscopy contrast via superoscillating waveform shaping: Introduction

-By contrast, the experimental implementation of optical superoscillations in the time domain remains in its infancy, despite potential applications in optical pulse compression beyond the Fourier limit\cite{wong_temporal_2011} and their demonstrated increased ranging resolution\cite{wong_superoscillatory_2012, jordan_fundamental_2023, howell_super_2023}.
+By contrast, the experimental implementation of optical superoscillations in the time domain remains in its infancy, despite potential applications in optical pulse compression beyond the Fourier limit\cite{wong_temporal_2011} and their demonstrable improvement to range resolution\cite{wong_superoscillatory_2012, jordan_fundamental_2023, howell_super_2023}.
 Other promising phenomenology includes $super$-$transmission$ $-$ the delivery of high-frequency optical fields beyond their propagation length in an absorbing medium\cite{eliezer2014super}.
 It was also proposed that superoscillations could manifest as resonant absorption outside the signal bandwidth\cite{kempf_driving_2017}.
-Experimental studies of superoscillations in time domain have been rare.
+Despite this range of exploitable behaviour, experimental studies of superoscillations in the time domain have been rare.
 The phenomenon was studied at radiofrequencies\cite{wong_temporal_2011, wong_superoscillatory_2012, zarkovsky_transmission_2020, jordan_fundamental_2023, howell_super_2023}; at optical frequencies, superoscillating laser pulse envelopes have been constructed\cite{Eliezer:18} and were used to improve the temporal resolution in time-resolved optical experiments\cite{eliezer2017breaking}.
 Sub-terahertz superoscillations have been found in the time-evolution of optically-excited coherent acoustic phonons\cite{brehm_temporal_2020}.
 Our group recently synthesized time-domain optical superoscillations at terahertz (THz) frequencies\cite{mccaul153803}.
 It is now possible to study experimentally the properties of these optical waveforms and their interaction with matter.